ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 different access networks.

-Internally, the transport system will first exclude all protocols and paths that match a Prohibit, then only keep candidates that match a Require, then sort candidates according to Preferred properties, and then use Avoided properties as a tiebreaker.
+Internally, the transport system will first exclude all protocols and paths that match a Prohibit, then exclude all protocols and paths that do not match a Require, then sort candidates according to Preferred properties, and then use Avoided properties as a tiebreaker.
 In case of conflicts between Protocol and Path Selection Properties, Path Selection Properties take precedence.
 For example, if an application indicates a preference for a specific path, but also a preference for a protocol not available on this path, the transport system will try the path first, so the Protocol Selection Property might not have an effect.